Lacock Choral Course

 January-March 2025

-Meanwhile, Guild of Ships continues to thrive and we are delighted to welcome Fred Hartgroves to the team, making us a team of six.
+Guild of Ships continues to thrive.
+We are delighted to welcome Fred Hartgroves to the team, making us a team of six.

 ‘Grumpy Trio’ for Mishmash Productions